 In order to cover living expenses, you’ll need at least €10,200 (*US$11,950) per year, but possibly more, depending on your lifestyle, location, and spending habits.

 Swiss watches, Swiss banks, chocolates & cheese, fairy-tale landscape, crystal-clear lakes, and peaceful mountains distinguish Switzerland.
-One of the most beautiful countries in Europe, Switzerland is known for its research work, high living standards, and high-quality education.
 But what many people may not know is that Switzerland also has one of the highest-quality education systems in the world.
 The Swiss education system has an impeccable reputation when it comes to quality.

 In the field of education, Switzerland is a true showcase of innovation and uniqueness.
 SUMAS, for instance, is a school located between Geneva and Lausanne that offers innovative business programs integrated with state-of-the-art sustainability knowledge.
 Currently, Switzerland has 12 universities and a smaller number of universities specifically dedicated to science and research.
 Even though Switzerland remains one of the most expensive countries, tuition fees are different.

 The tuition fees for state universities typically range from EUR 600 to EUR 1000.
 Private universities can charge as much as EUR 16,000 per year.